An orthogonal perspective on Gauss composition: Introduction

-In the study of quadratic modules, often the value line bundle is fixed.
-For example, the more basic notion of a \defi{quadratic form} corresponds to the case where the value line bundle is trivial, $\scrL=\scrO_X$.
+In the study of quadratic modules, often the value module is fixed.
+For example, the more basic notion of a \defi{quadratic form} corresponds to the case where the value module is trivial, $\scrL=\scrO_X$.